jimmyturnip/20210911-dragon-wing-5e/session-03.md

     What is the lighting situation in the warehouse?
 Is it dark (85%)?
 15. Yes.

 The warehouse is pitch black, but Zothao's natural darkvision allows him to see the outlines of shapes.
-Above him, nets containing sacks and boxes hand, suspended by tracks on the high ceiling.
+Above him, nets containing sacks and boxes hang, suspended by tracks on the high ceiling.
 Stacks of shelves contain crates haphazardly stacked.

 ## Scene X